python-adaptive/paper/paper.md

 #### Experiment design uses Bayesian sampling because the computational costs are not a limitation.
 Optimal experiment design (OED) is a field of statistics that minimizes the number of experimental runs needed to estimate specific parameters and, thereby, reduce the cost of experimentation [@Emery1998].
-It works with many degrees of freedom and can consider constraints, for example when the sample space contains regions that are infeasible for practical reasons.
+It works with many degrees of freedom and can consider constraints, for example, when the sample space contains regions that are infeasible for practical reasons.
 One form of OED is response-adaptive design [@Hu2006], which concerns the adaptive sampling of designs for statistical experiments.
-Here, the acquired data (i.e. the observations) are used to estimate the uncertainties of a certain desired parameter.
+Here, the acquired data (i.e., the observations) are used to estimate the uncertainties of a certain desired parameter.
 It then suggests further experiments that will optimally reduce these uncertainties.
 In this step of the calculation Bayesian statistics is frequently used.
 Bayesian statistics naturally provides tools for answering such questions; however, because it provides closed-form solutions, Markov chain Monte Carlo (MCMC) sampling is the standard tool for determining the most promising samples. <!-- references missing! -->
-In a typical non-adaptive experiment decisions on which experiments to perform, are made in advance.
+In a typical non-adaptive experiment, decisions on which experiments to perform are made in advance.

 #### Plotting and low dimensional integration uses local sampling.
 Plotting a low dimensional function in between bounds requires one to evaluate the function on sufficiently many points such that when we interpolate values in between data points, we get an accurate description of the function values that were not explicitly calculated.